 Harry Gugger is Principal of Harry Gugger Studio based in Basel, Switzerland.

-He is also Professor for Architectural & Urban Design at the Swiss Federal Institute of Technology (EPFL) in Lausanne, Switzerland, and a member of the Board and the Academic Committee of the LafargeHolcim Foundation.
+He is also Professor for Architectural & Urban Design at the Swiss Federal Institute of Technology (EPFL) in Lausanne, Switzerland.
+He has been a member of the Board and the Academic Committee of the LafargeHolcim Foundation since 2010.

 Harry Gugger started his professional career as a toolmaker’s apprentice (1973-77).
 He studied architecture at the Swiss Federal Institute of Technology (ETH Zurich) with Flora Ruchat and at Columbia University, New York with Tadao Ando (1984-89).
 He was visiting professor at the Hochschule für Architektur und Bauwesen in Weimar, Germany in 1994, and an External Examiner at the AA School of Architecture in London (2000-06).